zaber04/ip-address-manager/HOW_TO_RUN.md

 Now we should have users in db with `'email'= 'admin.user@example.com'` and `'password' = 'secret_password'`

+## To run front end
 <!-- Move to "angular" -->
 1. cd client
 2. npm install
 3. ng serve --open

+## Docker

+We can use docker and avoid all the hassle.